 How the Tax Cuts and Jobs Act impacts U.S. Tax Returns

-The following items which are now presented with accompanying detail were deferred from the discussion last month.
-Other items not presented yet should be presented in the following months assuming they are of sufficient materiality and general interest.
+The following items which are now presented with accompanying detail were deferred from discussion last month.
+Other items not presented yet should be presented in following months assuming they are of sufficient materiality and general interest.

 A report by Investopedia notes the following changes that will take place as a result of the new tax bill:

 The law retains the current structure of seven individual income tax brackets, but in most cases it lowers the rates: the top rate falls from 39.6% to 37%, while the 33% bracket falls to 32%, the 28% bracket to 24%, the 25% bracket to 22%, and the 15% bracket to 12%.
 The lowest bracket remains at 10%, and the 35% bracket is also unchanged.
 The income bands that the new rates apply to are lower, compared to 2018 brackets under current law, for the five highest brackets.

 The law raises the standard deduction to $24,000 for married couples filing jointly in 2018 (from $13,000 under current law), to $12,000 for single filers (from $6,500), and to $18,000 for heads of household (from $9,550).
 These changes expire after 2025.
 The additional standard deduction, which the House bill would have repealed, will not be affected.
 Beginning in 2019, the inflation gauge used to index the standard deduction will change in a way that is likely to accelerate bracket creep (see below).

 The law suspends the personal exemption, which is currently set at $4,150 in 2018, through 2025.